sigevo-summer-school-2019/sigevo-summer-school-2019.github.io/README.md

 Students are expected to:

+- Bring their own laptops to work on the projects.

 - Attend the three days of the summer school, as well as some tutorials and workshops the two first days of GECCO.